Non-payment for Services as Employee or Contractor

-Small Claims Court and Non-payment for Services
+Small Claims Court and Non-Payment for Services

 You may be able to take your case to small claims court. either as an employee or contractor.
 The amount of the claim (the amount you are owed) must be within the limits of claims for your state.
-But even if your case prevails and you get a judgment against the company, you may have a difficult time getting payment.
+But even if your case prevails and you get a judgment against the company, you may have a difficult time getting actual payment.
 Read more about the small claims court process.

-Business Bankruptcy and Payments to Employees and Contract Workers
+Business Bankruptcy and the Order of Payments